Requirements to get an instruction permit for an applicant under age 18

-Drivers under 18 have the following restrictions during the first 9 months after obtaining a Probationary License:
+Drivers under 18 have the following GDL restrictions during the first nine months after obtaining a probationary license.

 From 5 a.m. to midnight, you can drive alone and go anywhere.
 Any number of immediate family members can ride along as well as the following people:

-- One person who holds a valid, regular license with at least 2 years of licensed driving experience and who is:
+- One person who holds a valid, regular license with at least two years of licensed driving experience and who is: